Zoning: History

 The origins of zoning districts can be traced back to antiquity.
 The ancient walled city was the predecessor for classifying and regulating land, based on use.
-Outside the city walls were the undesirable functions, which were usually based on noise and smell; that was also where the poorest people lived.
+Outside the city walls were the undesirable functions, which were usually based on noise and smell.
 The space between the walls is where unsanitary and dangerous activities occurred such as butchering, waste disposal, and brick-firing.
 Within the walls were civic and religious places, and where the majority of people lived.

 Beyond distinguishing between urban and non-urban land, most ancient cities further classified land types and uses inside their walls.
 This was practiced in many regions of the world – for example, in China during the Zhou Dynasty (1046 – 256 BC), in India during the Vedic Era (1500 – 500 BC), and in the military camps that spread throughout the Roman Empire (31 BC – 476 AD).
-Because residential districts made up the majority of cities, early forms of districting were usually along ethnic and occupational divides; generally, class or status diminished from the city centre outward.
-One legal form of enforcing this was the caste system.

-While space was carved out for important public institutions, places of worship, retail stores, markets and squares, there is one major distinction between cities of antiquity and today.
-Throughout antiquity, up until the onset of the Industrial Revolution (1760–1840), most work took place within the home.
-Therefore, residential areas also functioned as places of labor, production, and commerce.
+Throughout the Age of Enlightenment and Industrial Revolution, cultural and socio-economic shifts led to the rapid increase in the enforcement and invention of urban regulations.
+The shifts were informed by a new scientific rationality, the advent of mass production and complex manufacturing, and the subsequent onset of urbanisation.
+Industry leaving the home reshaped modern cities.
 The definition of home was tied to the definition of economy, which caused a much greater mixing of uses within the residential quarters of cities.

-Throughout the Enlightenment and Industrial Revolution, cultural and socio-economic shifts led to the rapid increase in the enforcement and invention of urban regulations.
-The shifts were informed by a new scientific rationality, the advent of mass production and complex manufacturing, and the subsequent onset of urbanization.
-Industry leaving the home reshaped modern cities.

-Overcrowding, pollution, and the urban squalor associated with factories were major concerns that led city officials and planners to consider the need for functional separation of uses.
-France, Germany, and Britain are where pseudo-zoning was invented to prevent polluting industries to be built in residential areas.
-Early uses of modern zoning were seen in Germany in the late-19th century.